farcasterxyz/docs/docs/reference/hubble/datatypes/events.md

 # Events

-The Hub emits events whenever it processes a message.
+Events represent state changes, like a new message or contract event.

+Hubble emit events whenever it observes a state change.
+Since a hub may see messages in a different order than other hubs, events ordering is specific to each hub.
 Clients can subscribe to the hub using the [Events API](/reference/hubble/grpcapi/events) to get a live stream of changes to the hub.

-Historial events are available for 3 days, after which they are deleted.
+Hubble keeps event around for 3 days after which they are deleted to save space.
+To get older data, use the [GRPC](../grpcapi/grpcapi.md) or [HTTP](../httpapi/httpapi.md) APIs.

 ## HubEvent